torum/MPDCtrl/README.md

 MPD Ctrl for iOS and Windows mobile (Xamarin.Forms) is currently under developement.

 Below are screenshots of the Windows mobile and iOS apps.
-They are very early alpha stages.
+They work fine, but there are lots of work to be done before submitting to the Apple store.

 ![alt text](https://github.com/torumyax/MPD-Ctrl/blob/master/Xamarin.Forms/MPDCtrl/files/screenshots/uwp-pre-screnshot.png?raw=true)